Melhefnawi/Perfume-palace/TEST.md

 I have used the recommended [HTML W3C Validator](https://validator.w3.org) to validate all of my HTML files.
 ![screenshot](media/base-html-test.JPG)

-only one error appears as it shown in the above image, tried to fix it but couldn't find the location of the error in the code. moved all the charset in the meta at the top of the base template but still having the error.
 ### CSS

 I have used the recommended [CSS Jigsaw Validator](https://jigsaw.w3.org/css-validator) to validate all of my CSS files.